dardin88/PETrA/README.md

 ##License

-PETrA is released under Creative Common 4.0 by-nc-nd, but we plan to release it as open source in the future.
+PETrA is released under MIT License.

 Icons made by Freepik from www.flaticon.com is licensed by CC 3.0 BY.